 After That, Connect EntityMap to Your Existing Schema

-Your EntityMap file does not replace your existing schema markup — the JSON-LD structured data already embedded in your website pages.
+Your entity map does not replace existing schema markup — the JSON-LD structured data already embedded in your website pages.
 The two work together.
-Schema markup describes individual pages.
-EntityMap describes the business entity itself.
-The connection process works like linking your JazzCash account to your Easypaisa wallet — each serves its own purpose, but linking them creates a stronger, more complete financial profile.
+Schema markup describes individual pages; the entity map helps your team keep business facts consistent across pages and platforms.

 Your existing LocalBusiness or Organization schema on your homepage should reference your EntityMap file as the canonical entity source.
 Your product pages, service pages, and blog posts should each carry their own schema that ties back to the main entity file.
 This creates what SEO professionals call an entity graph — a web of interconnected structured data that AI crawlers can follow from any entry point to build a complete picture of your business.